antoine-mouchamps/gymtorax/docs/examples/results.rst

 Results
 ===========

-The three agents were evaluated and compared in terms of cumulative reward:
+The three agents were evaluated and compared in terms of expected return:

 .. list-table:: Parameters of the PI controller and comparison of rewards
    :align: center